children holding hands

 • Ministry of Education and Child Care

-New afterschool programs
+New and Continuing afterschool programs

-The Task Force led to the creation of seven licensed afterschool programs at:
+The City operates licensed afterschool programs at:

 • Maddaugh Elementary